visgl/deck.gl/dev-docs/RFCs/v6.x/phong-lighting-rfc.md

 direction(vec3): direction vector of directional light source

 ### Light Material
-LightMaterial class specify light material details for each layer
+LightPhongMaterial class specify phong model based light material details for each layer
 * ambient(float): Ambient light reflection ratio
 * diffuse(float): Diffuse light reflection ratio
 * shininess(float): Parameter to control specular highlight radius
 * specularColor(vec3): Color applied to specular lighting

+### Light Effect
+LightEffect class holds all the light sources

 ### New Deck Prop
-* lightSources(array): input of all the light sources in the scene
+* effects(array): input of all the rendering effects in the scene

 ### New Layer Prop
-* lightMaterial(object): input of light material attached to the layer
+* material(class): input of light material attached to the layer

+### Outdated Layer Prop
+* lightSettings(object)

 ### Lighting Model
 Blinn phong model will be implemented in the shader module to calculate the actual light weight

+## Next Step

+### PBR Lighting
+Lighting implemented with PBR models